circuitdao/docs/docs/technical-manual/statutes.md

 Below is a complete list of Statutes, including their index, name in [statutes_utils.clib](https://github.com/circuitdao/puzzles/blob/main/circuit_puzzles/include/statutes_utils.clib), and a brief explanation of their respective function and data type.

-Current Statute values are shown on the dapp's Protocol page in the
+Current Statute values are shown on the dapp's Protocol page in the Statutes dropdown.

 ### Fixed Statutes